Income Tax Calculator FY 2023-24

 Does the income tax calculator calculate the TDS on salary?

 No, the income tax calculator doesn’t calculate TDS.
-TDS is deducted by the employer.
+The employer deducts TDS.
 On the Gross Salary, the employer deducts any applicable TDS.
 Therefore, the income tax calculator only calculates the tax liability for the assessment year.

-An income up to rs 2.5 lakhs is tax exempt for a resident taxpayer for the financial year.
-For senior citizens the exempt income is Rs 3 lakhs and for super senior citizen taxpayers the tax free income is Rs 5 lakhs for the financial year.
+An income up to Rs 3 lakhs is tax exempt for a resident taxpayer for the financial year as per the new tax regime.
+For senior citizens and super senior citizens the exempt income is Rs 2.5 lakhs and for super senior citizen taxpayers the tax free income is Rs 5 lakhs for the financial year under old tax regime.
 However, the basic exemption limit for senior citizens and a super senior citizen under the new tax regime is Rs 2.5 lakhs.

 You need to pay tax if the total income exceeds the basic exemption limit.
 The basic exemption is different for different types of taxpayers i.e. an individual, senior citizen, and a super senior citizen.
 This exemption limit also differs for the old regime and new regime.